 AKC KENNEL INSPECTED AND CERTIFIED

 Thank you for taking the time to visit our page!
 I like everyone coming to this webpage to know right off the bat that all our dogs are beloved pets and family members first and foremost.
 You will find no animals living in dirty cages or dogs kept their whole life in outdoor dog runs here.
 All my dogs live indoors full time and are beloved and treasured family members.
 We do not believe in keeping tons of dogs here on our property as many breeders do.
 We feel this is both irresponsible and unethical as there’s no possible way for a breeder to meet all the emotional and physical needs of that many dogs every day.
-We only have one dog, Ivy, whom lives with us permanently at our home as our pet and we utilize guardian homes (please see “free puppies on guardianship” tab for more info on becoming a guardian!) for all the rest so that all our dogs can live as spoiled and beloved pets just as they should!
+We only have one dog, Ivy, whom lives with us permanently at our home as our pet and we utilize guardian homes (please see “Guardianship Opportunities” tab for more info on becoming a guardian!) for all the rest so that all our dogs can live as spoiled and beloved pets just as they should!
 Breeding, in our opinion, should never be the primary reason for anyone having a dog but simply a secondary undertaking to bless other families with quality best friends, service and therapy dogs.
 We have undergone rigorous kennel inspections by the American Kennel Club and have been certified to not only meet but exceed all general caretaking, health, wellbeing, cleanliness, record keeping and ethical puppy raising standards.
 Additionally, we have been thoroughly vetted by the 3rd party organization gooddog.com and awarded the good breeder badge for responsible breeding as well as rated “excellent” for going above and beyond on our health testing practices.
 We have verified reviews from past puppy buyers there as well.
 A link to our gooddog profile linked below:

 Ivy the River Heights Golden Mascot and our own personal pet.
 She is the best and most patient auntie to our litters, and a door greeter extraordinare.
 Our puppy buyers always love to meet Ivy on puppy pickup day.